cdapio/cdap/cdap-docs/examples-manual/source/examples/fileset-example.rst

 Note that after obtaining the location from the FileSet, the handler discards that dataset through its context |---|
 it is not needed any more and therefore can be returned to the system.
 This is not strictly necessary: all datasets are eventually reclaimed by the system.
-However, explicitly discarding a dataset allows the system to reclaim it as soon as the current transaction ends, possibly freeing valuable resources.
+However, explicitly discarding a dataset allows the system to reclaim it either immediately (as in this case) or as soon as the current transaction ends; in any case, possibly freeing valuable resources.

 The ``write`` method uses an ``HttpContentConsumer`` to stream the body of the request to the location specified by the ``path`` query parameter.
 See the section on :ref:`Handling Large Requests <services-content-consumer>`